The following statement was reviewed and updated on 8 April 2020

 The Board does consider that its current composition already encompasses significant diversity.
-Of its nine members, its membership covers three nationalities, and includes three directors with strong technical mining and geological expertise, two directors with financial backgrounds and four directors bringing investment banking and corporate finance experience.
-All of the board members have spent significant, and in some cases, all of their careers working within the natural resources industries.
-With the exception of Mr. Sawyer, who was appointed in March 2018 concurrent with the announcement of the subscription by Greenstone Resources for new ordinary shares, all of the current non-executive directors have served for periods of between four to eight years which the Board considers is an indicator of an appropriate level of turnover and renewal while maintaining continuity and knowledge.
+Of its nine members, its membership covers three nationalities, and includes three Directors with strong technical mining and geological expertise, two Directors with financial backgrounds and four Directors bringing investment banking and corporate finance experience.
+All of the Board members have spent significant time, and in some cases, all of their careers working within the natural resources industries.
+With the exception of Mr Sawyer, who was appointed in March 2018 concurrent with the announcement of the subscription by Greenstone Resources for new ordinary shares, all of the current Non-executive Directors have served for periods of between five to nine years which the Board considers is an indicator of an appropriate level of turnover and renewal while maintaining continuity and knowledge.

 Evaluation of Board Performance

 he Board has determined that it shall itself be responsible for assessing the effectiveness and contributions of the Board as a whole, its committees (which currently comprise the Audit Committee, the Remuneration Committee and the Project Steering Committee) and individual directors.
 The size of the Board allows for open discussion.
 The Chairman has regular dialogue with the Chief Executive whereby the Board’s role and effectiveness can be considered.
 The Finance Director also has regular dialogue with the Head of the Audit Committee whereby that Committee’s effectiveness can be considered.